dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 ### Launch a new workspace

-To check if there is something wrong with Dendron vs your particular workspace setup, launch Dendron in a new workspace by running [[Initialize Workspace|dendron.topic.commands#initialize-workspace]].
+To check if there is something wrong with Dendron vs your particular workspace setup, launch Dendron in a new workspace by running [[Initialize Workspace|dendron.ref.commands#initialize-workspace]].

 ### Check the logs